Judiciary of Malawi

 The Judiciary of Malawi is the branch of the Government of Malawi which interprets and applies the laws of Malawi to ensure equal justice under law and to provide a mechanism for dispute resolution.
 The legal system of Malawi is based on English law, modified since 1969.
 The Constitution defines the judiciary as a hierarchical system of courts, with the highest court being a Supreme Court of Appeal, together with a High Court and a number of magistrates' courts.
 Malawian judiciary has frequently demonstrated its independence in recent years.
-The constitutional court of Malawi nullified the 2019 election results, citing widespread irregularities.
-The Supreme court upheld the verdict of the constitutional court.
-Five Constitutional Court judges who overturned the results of 2019 election has been nominated by UK thinktank Chatham House for the 2020 Chatham House Prize.
-Ultimately the judges went onto win the prize.
+The Constitutional Court of Malawi nullified the 2019 election results, citing widespread irregularities.
+The Supreme Court upheld the verdict of the Constitutional Court.
+Five Constitutional Court judges who overturned the results of the 2019 election won the 2020 Chatham House Prize.

 Supreme Court of Appeal

 The Supreme Court of Appeal has jurisdiction only in appeals from the High Court or other lower courts or tribunals as indicated by an Act of Parliament.
 It is composed of the Chief Justice and Justices of Appeal.
 A sitting of the Supreme Court was presided by 3 Justices of Appeal which would at times include the Chief Justice except in Constitutional matters where five Justices of Appeal had to preside.
 From 2018, the Chief Justice issued a Practice Direction requiring the Chief Justice or such other senior Justice of Appeal to sit with at least 6 other Justices of Appeal on all matters.